Mark 13: Olivet Discourse (13:24–37)

 He then tells them that no one except the "Father", God, knows when this will all happen, not even the "Son", Jesus himself, see also Kenosis.
 He then uses the parable of the Man Going On a Far Journey to describe his followers as his servants watching their master's house waiting for him to return.

 Jesus thus ends with two parables, the parable of the Leafing Fig Tree and the parable of the man on a journey.
 The fig tree, which Jesus cursed in Mark 11:14 for being barren, is now used as a metaphor.
 Whereas it is barren now, when it is summer it will be about to bear its fruit, like these signs signal that God's plan is about to be fulfilled.
 The parable of the man on the journey cautions the disciples that they should always be on watch, as he could return at any moment and would want the house well cared for.

 There are several interpretations of all this.
 The most straightforward is that there will be a horrible event in Judea and that at some unspecified time Jesus will come and gather his "elect", the term early Christians used to refer to themselves.
-The statement that "this generation" will still be around to see the coming of these things has posed problems for those who hold that this is a literal prediction of the end of the world, and has given rise to such legends as the Wandering Jew.
+Craig Keener argues that the statements in Mark 9:1 and 13:33 predicts the imminence of Jesus’s second coming.
+Hays and Keener argue that the Parousia was contingent on the repentance of Israel, and that unfulfilled eschatological expectations would not be failures or unusual in the Jewish prophetic context.
 The word for generation also means race in Ancient Greek, and so could refer to the Jews, or perhaps all people.
 Others think Jesus is just using the apocalyptic language of his time symbolically, as many Jewish prophets did, to highlight the fact that Christian suffering and Jerusalem's destruction, though seemingly the end of the world, are necessary to achieve what Jesus deems will be the final victory of good over evil and that this generation refers to seeing Jerusalem's destruction.